10thdegree/rethink-scala/functional_specs.md

 #### Serving Fees

 Fees incurred by utilizing a 3rd party ad server (e.g. DoubleClick) to track conversions across multiple channels, publishers, and placements.
-There are currently two kinds of serving ads, banner ads, and video ads, but there may be others in the future.
-Fundamentally, there are only two serving fees:
+There are currently three kinds of serving ads, PPC (search), banner/flash ads (display), and video ads (display), but there may be others in the future.
+However, regardless of type, there are only two possible fees for each:

 * CPM Fee (cost per 1000 impressions)
 * CPC Fee (cost per click)

-Since we have two kinds of ads, initially we'll need two sets of the above fees:
+CPM is always computed using impressions, and CPC always using clicks.

+For example:

+* PPC
+    * CPM Fee: E.g. $0.25 (per 1000 impressions)
+    * CPC Fee: none
 * Banner ads
-    * CPM Fee: E.g. $0.25 (per 1000 impressions)
+    * CPM Fee: E.g. $1.00 (per 1000 impressions)
     * CPC Fee: E.g. $0.25 (per click)
 * Video ads
     * CPM Fee: E.g. $1.00 (per 1000 impressions)
     * CPC Fee: E.g. $0.25 (per click)

 In addition, valid date ranges for when to apply the sets of fees is needed. (e.g. 01/2001-01/2010) This allows a shcedule to be inputted for automatically incrementing fees.

+Note that in the case both fees (CPM and CPC) apply, both must be added when the serving fee of that kind is used in a given calculation.

+In the future, CPM may shift to a percentage of total spend instead, making it more like agency fees (see below).

 #### Agency Fees